Helsinki Zoo Korkeasaari

-The original three bear enclosures including the one for polar bears (1914) next to the harbour still remain but are no longer used.
+The original three bear enclosures including the one for polar bears (1914) next to the harbor still remain but are no longer used.
 The bear castles (1903 and 1905) next to Borealia and Amazonia are enveloped in Finnish national-romantic architecture.
 On both sides outdoor spaces and the brick part on the backside serving as an indoor quarter.

 Zoo Dublin has a meerkat exhibit in The Meerkat restaurant, in Helsinki, people have lunch opposite the bear castle completed in the Olympic year 1952.
-Separated by glass panels, human and bear share the same sea view.
+Separated by glass panels, humans and bears share the same sea view.
 The spacious rocky enclosure on a slope features a monochrome back wall and open cave-like hiding places.
 A mix of real and fake rock.
 Visitors view the bears directly from above or through the glass.
 The enclosure is located on the sloping side of a large pit providing an unobstructed view from the other side.
 As with the bharal cliff, some rock surfaces appear rounded.

 Nature School Arkki

 The former one-story garden house dating from 1929 was converted into an office 50 years later.
 In 2016, the white wooden building was adapted for Nature School Arkki.